douglasgscofield/bioinfo/README.md

 **extractFastaSeqs.pl**
 extracts named sequences from a FASTA file, or everything but.

+**extractFasta.pl**
+extracts named FASTA sequences from a `makeblastdb -parse_seqids`-built blast database, and optionally provide a range for a subsequence.

 **shuffleFastq.pl** and **deshuffleFastq.pl**
 convert FastQ-format files from separate read 1/read 2 files to interleaved and back.
 These are based on similar scripts provided with [velvet][].